-The purpose of this document is to present the acquired data for the revision of the ASC Shrimp Standard v.1.1 and propose changes to the metric requirements where relevant.
-This document will be used for the decision-making process within the revision.
+The purpose of this document is to present the acquired data for the revision of the ASC Shrimp Standard v.1.1 and the changes to the metric requirements where relevant.
+The first version of this document was used for the decision making process during the revision.
+This document has been updated with data received during the public consultation phase and includes all final conclusions, based on the (additional) data and public comments.